 32 Sandals – I brought one pair of sandals and wore them exactly zero times.
 I wore flip-flops the majority of the time.
 If we went out to a nicer dinner I likely would have worn these.
 I’d likely bring a pair again next time as they take up so little space.

 33 Flip-flops.
 These are a no brainer.
-Whether you are a Havianas, Reef or Crocs fan, you’ll be happy you have a pair for exploring different ports.
+Whether you are a Havianas, Reef or actually prefer Crocs style, you’ll be happy you have a pair for exploring different ports.
 Just promise me you won’t wear them underway.

 34 Bug spray.
 Bugs weren’t a huge issue for us on this trip, but with the Zika outbreak why would you want to take a chance?
 Bring more than you think you’ll need.
 Our family is a fan of Skin-So-Soft Bug Guard.
 It smells great and works for noseeums and mosquitos.

 35 Baby wipes.
 These are great for a quick wipe down when you can’t do a fresh water rinse, to keep in your day pack, wash your face at night when you’re just too tired for anything and a whole slew of other things.

 36 First aid kit.
 Our boat came stocked with a basic first aid kit.
 However, if you have specific medications you like on hand I would be sure to bring them along.
 For me, I loaded up on Advil and Sturgeron.